Benjamin-taro/Benjamin-taro/README.md

 - 🗣️ Speaking Japanese and English / 日本語と英語を話すことができる。
 - 📖 Currently studying Korean / 韓国語を現在勉強中。

-## My Works and Projects
+## Works and Projects

 ### Python
+- **Graduate Thesis**
-- **Graduate Thesis**: Implemented Granger Causality tests and developed a **Spatial Lag Regression Model** to analyze transport data for my Master's dissertation.
+  Implemented Granger Causality tests and developed a Spatial Lag Regression Model to analyze transport data for my Master's dissertation.
+  **Technologies and skillsets used**: Python, Pandas, Numpy, Statsmodels

+- **Dissertation Projects**
-- **Dissertation Projects**: Applied various mathematical and statistical methods using Python to explore urban transportation systems.
+  Applied various mathematical and statistical methods using Python to explore urban transportation systems.
+  **Technologies and skillsets used**: Python, Matplotlib, Scikit-learn, Geopandas

 ### C++
-- **Competitive Programming**: Active participant in competitive programming challenges on **Atcoder** and **Codeforces**, using C++ to solve complex algorithmic problems.
+- **Competitive Programming**
+  Participated in programming contests to solve algorithmic challenges on platforms like Atcoder and Codeforces.
+  **Technologies and skillsets used**: C++, STL

 ### C#
+- **Class Assignments**
-- **Class Assignments**: Developed several in-class projects and assignments, gaining experience with object-oriented programming and real-time applications.
+  Developed several in-class projects, gaining experience with object-oriented programming and real-time applications.
+  **Technologies and skillsets used**: C#, .NET framework

 ### VBA
+- **Automation Projects**
-- **Automation Projects**: Leveraged VBA to automate tasks in Microsoft Excel, improving productivity and reducing manual work.
+  Automated tasks in Microsoft Excel using VBA, significantly improving productivity by reducing manual work.
+  **Technologies and skillsets used**: VBA, Microsoft Excel

 ### Google Apps Script (JavaScript)
+- **Slack Bot**
-- **Slack Bot**: Created a custom bot for Slack, automating workflow notifications and team communications.
+  Created a custom Slack bot to automate workflow notifications and enhance team communications.
+  **Technologies and skillsets used**: Google Apps Script, JavaScript, Slack API

+- **LINE Notify**
-- **LINE Notify**: Integrated **LINE Notify API** to send automated notifications via LINE for various tasks.
+  Integrated LINE Notify API to send automated notifications via LINE for various tasks.
+  **Technologies and skillsets used**: Google Apps Script, LINE Notify API

 ### Swift
+- **Introductory App**
-- **Introductory App**: Built a basic iOS application as an introduction to mobile development with Swift.
+  Built a basic iOS application as an introduction to mobile development using Swift.
+  **Technologies and skillsets used**: Swift, Xcode

 ## My Accounts